 Further south—in the town of Saint Philip— is the idyllic Bottom Bay beach, with its lush and gorgeous palm forests.
 A recommended option when visiting this beach is leaving your car at the top of the rocks surrounding the beach and walk down, even though the journey can be a bit long.
 It is unlikely that you will meet other people, and once there, nothing will disturb your rest.

-Still further south is one of the favorite beaches of all who visit Barbados: The Crane.
+Even further south is one of the favorite beaches of all who visit Barbados known as “The Crane.”
 Wide enough not to disturb—or be disturbed—by neighbors, and surrounded by a coral reef, its pink sand makes it essential for beach lovers.
-You can reach it through The Crane hotel, which blends perfectly with the landscape.
+This beach is best accesible through The Crane hotel, which blends in perfectly with the landscape.

 One last tip: once you pass Rockley Beach— also called Accra beach, very popular with tourists and locals—continue a little higher up to Paynes Bay.
 By day, the soft, sandy beach is ideal for swimming.
 At night, it is a must for those looking for elegant pubs and great food.
 In this area, you will also find Daphne’s and The Cliff, two of the best restaurants on the island.
 And the bars are always frequented by beautiful people!

 What are you waiting for?
 These beaches are perfect for anyone looking to relax or go on an adventure.
 Which, will you chose? ■